Welcome to the

 A Benefit for the Old Court House Civil War Museum, Winchester, Virginia

-The Victorian Dance Ensemble returned to Winchester, Virginia, on February 25, 2012, for the Second Annual George Washington Ball.
+The Victorian Dance Ensemble has led the dancing at the George Washington Ball in Winchester, Virginia, since 2011.
 The event honored the Father of Our Country, who was revered by both the North and the South during the Civil War.
-The ball benefited the Winchester Old Court House Civil War Museum and was supported by Lee’s Lieutenants and the Federal Generals Corps.
+The balls benefit the Winchester Old Court House Civil War Museum and was supported by Lee’s Lieutenants and the Federal Generals Corps.
 As a result of their participation, we had numerous guests in blue and gray.
 The opposing generals and their ladies danced together for the worthy cause of preservation.
 We were even graced with the attendance of Queen Victoria (Joy Melcher), who danced with several rustic Americans, including the VDE’s own John Kesler (right).
-Like last year, the event was sold out, with over 120 guests crowding in the beautiful ballroom of the George Washington Hotel but no one seemed to mind and smiles and laughter abounded throughout the evening.
-The 2nd South Carolina String Band (lower left), with some guest musicians from the Home Front band, provided the music while our VDE members served as floor managers.
+The event was sold out, with over 120 guests crowding in the beautiful ballroom of the George Washington Hotel but no one seemed to mind and smiles and laughter abounded throughout the evening.
+The Susquehanna Travellers, provided the music while our VDE members served as floor managers.

 Click thumbnail to see larger picture